bmaltais/kohya_diffusers_fine_tuning/README.md

 ## Change history

+* 12/20 (v9.6) update:
+    - fix issue with config file save and opening
 * 12/19 (v9.5) update:
     - Fix file/folder dialog opening behind the browser window
     - Update GUI layout to be more logical